 A leading provider of software platforms for professional services firms

 In-depth analysis, commentary and practical information to help you protect your business

 LexisNexis Blogs shed light on topics affecting the legal profession and the issues you're facing

 Legal professionals trust us to help navigate change.
 Find out how we help ensure they exceed expectations

 Lex Chat is a LexisNexis current affairs podcast sharing insights on topics for the legal profession

-Dispute Resolution analysis: Following Lord Jackson’s review of civil legal costs, new measures were brought into force on 1 April 2013.
-On the first anniversary of the reforms, Brent McDonald at Old Square Chambers and Ali Tabari at St Philips Chambers, explain how litigation has changed under the Jackson regime.
+In the week of the anniversary of the reforms, Brent McDonald at Old Square Chambers and Ali Tabari at St Philips Chambers, explain how litigation has changed under the Jackson regime.